Regular Show: Development

 Quintel returned to the characters from his films, put them together with newer characters and created a pilot.
 Quintel wanted to present a visual pitch rather than a verbal one, believing the idea would make little sense otherwise.
 He storyboarded the idea for the pilot, and Craig McCracken and Rob Renzetti liked his presentation.
 Regular Show was one of two series from the project that were green-lit – the other being Secret Mountain Fort Awesome, based on the Cartoonstitute short Uncle Grandpa, which in turn became its own series later on.
 The project was eventually scrapped and never premiered on television.
 The character of Mordecai embodies Quintel during his college years, specifically at CalArts; Quintel said, "That's that time when you're hanging out with your friends and getting into stupid situations, but you're also taking it seriously enough."
 The character of Rigby was randomly developed when Quintel drew a raccoon hula-hooping.
 He liked the design and developed the character of Rigby to be far less responsible than his companion.

-Episodes are produced using storyboarding and hand-drawn animation, and each episode takes roughly nine months to create.
 Quintel recruited several independent comic book artists to draw the show's animated elements; their style matched closely with Quintel's ideas for the series.
 The show's soundtrack comprises original music composed by Mark Mothersbaugh as well as licensed songs.
 While preparing for the beginning of the show, Quintel looked for young, independent comic artists to comprise the show's storyboard artists; he thought that the style would closely match that of Regular Show.
 He looked through blogs and convention panels for the "total package", which he said was the ability to write and draw, something that many independent comic book artists possess.
 In addition, Quintel attended many open shows at CalArts, an eight-hour festival of student animation.
 The style and sensibility of Regular Show was difficult to work with in the beginning; the artists struggled to create a natural, sitcom-like sound for the series.